HarrisAffandi708/BlackScholes/README.md

 # BlackScholes
-A mini project regarding the black sholes model
+A mini project regarding the black scholes model